journey

 ESTATE

-As long-term supporters of The Woodland Trust we understand the importance of trees and their impact on local wildlife and the environment.
-Over the years, we have planted 8,000 new trees on the estate including a registered wood as part of the Jubilee Project by The Woodland Trust to mark Queen Elizabeth II's Diamond Jubilee.
+As long-term supporters of The Woodland Trust, we recognise the importance of trees and their role in supporting local wildlife and the wider environment.
+Over the years we have planted more than 8,000 trees across the estate, including a registered woodland created as part of The Woodland Trust’s Jubilee Project in celebration of Queen Elizabeth II’s Diamond Jubilee.

-We created a naturally fed 6 million litre reservoir on the estate to supply our vine irrigation system.
+We have also created a naturally fed six-million-litre reservoir to supply our vine-irrigation system.
 Each year this large body of water becomes home to breeding flocks of Canada and Graylag geese.
-All our vineyards have deer fencing which not only protects our precious vines but also means that the local herd of Fallow deer do not harm themselves on trellising and wires.
+All our vineyards are enclosed with deer fencing, which protects the vines and prevents the local herd of fallow deer from injuring themselves on trellising and wires.